Home | Slavery | Abolition | Equiano | Sancho | Cugoano | Places | Bookshop | Contact | Site Index

 1611

-• November 1611: Shakespeare's play The Tempest first performed.
+• November 1611: William Shakespeare's play The Tempest first performed.
 The play includes the figures of Caliban and Ariel, both enslaved.

 1612